ReactiveCocoa/ReactiveCocoa/Documentation/MemoryManagement.md

 event is sent on the signal.
 All other subscribers will remain intact.

-However, as a general rule of thumb, if you have to manually manage a subscription's lifecycle, [there's probably a better way to do what you want][avoid-explicit-subscriptions-and-disposables].
+However, as a general rule of thumb, if you have to manually manage a subscription's lifecycle, [there's probably a better way to do what you want][avoid-explicit-subscriptions-and-disposal].

 ## Signals Derived from `self`